Discover CIC's membership experience

-Embark on the CIC membership journey with our revamped offering and newly designed pages.
-All crafted with you and your needs in mind.
-Join CIC now to unlock a world of possibilities.
+Embark on the CIC membership journey with benefits and offers crafted with you and your needs in mind, such as discounts on TD Insurance and special offers from Perkopolis.
+Join CIC now to open the door to a realm of potential.

 Not yet a member of the CIC community?
 It’s time to discover where you belong.
 Join our network of over 3,000 passionate professionals in the chemical sciences community in Canada, and forge local connections that will last a lifetime.